sheksushant/terminal-notes-node/readme.md

 ###### A terminal note taking app made with nodeJS.
 Functions in The APP :
-Add Note
+1.Add Note
-Read Note
+2.Read Note
-Delete Note
+3.Delete Note
-List all Notes
+4.List all Notes

 Download the Files of the project.